 • Quotations should be indented 1" (ten typed )spaces, if longer than four lines

 • Number pages, beginning with first page of body of paper (including Works Cited page and Appendix, if any), at upper right with your last name and page number

 Following must be added, but are not included in 6 to 15 page count:

-• Title Page must includes the author's name, address, and telephone number
+• Title Page must include the author's name, address, and telephone number

-- page of sources cited at end of document (Works Cited) in alphabetical order and appropriate MLA format
+• Page of sources cited at end of document (Works Cited) in alphabetical order and appropriate MLA format

 You must use a minimum of two different, written sources related to your topic, such as local ordinances, local government charter, Florida Constitution, Florida Statutes, Attorney General Opinions, Florida Administrative Code, Civil Rules of Evidence Handbook, Florida Jurisprudence, American Jurisprudence, Law of Municipal Corporations.
 (Note: class handouts cannot be used as sources.)